lupyuen/zig-lvgl-nuttx/README.md

 Can we use Zig to clean up an LVGL Touchscreen App for Apache NuttX RTOS?

-Will Bit Fields in C Structs hinder this?
+Can we wrap the LVGL API in Zig to build simpler, safer LVGL Apps?

-Can we wrap the LVGL API to build simpler, safer LVGL Apps in Zig?
+Or will we be blocked by Bit Fields in C Structs?

 Let's find out!